TL;DR

 This guide is for the directors, organizers, and youth sports housing companies who make it all work behind the scenes.
 We'll break down what Stay to Play really means in the youth sports world, how to enforce it effectively, and what tools can make it easier to scale, without creating friction for teams or families.

 Stay to Play is a policy that requires all teams, athletes, and families to book accommodations exclusively through approved hotels or booking systems designated by the event.
-That means no off-list hotels, no staying with relatives, and no alternative lodging like RVs (without prior approval, which is just one more thing to track).
+That means no off-list hotels, no staying with relatives, and no alternative lodging like RVs (without prior approval).
 Everyone books through the official housing partner.

-These approved hotels are typically located within a designated radius of the venue (often 50 to 90) to ensure convenience for teams while maximizing the event’s impact on the local economy.
+These approved hotels are typically located within a designated radius of the venue (often 50 to 90 miles) to ensure convenience for teams while maximizing the event's impact on the local economy.

 This structure gives organizers the visibility, control, and data needed to keep room blocks performing, partners satisfied, and operations built for growth.